OUR SERVICE DURING COVID-19

 Lesions of potential threat are either biopsied or monitored using the Visiomed mole scanner.

-Is a biopsy performed at the time of the skin check?
+Can a biopsy performed at the time of the skin check?

 How frequently are skin checks recommended?